 When and where can I apply for Medicaid?

-You can answer a few questions on this site which will help determine if you should apply for Medicaid.
+You can answer a few questions on this page which will help determine if you should apply for Medicaid.
 If so, you will be guided to the online application.
 You can apply for Medicaid anytime of the year.
 Trained counselors are available near you to help you find coverage that meets your needs and your budget.
 Find assistance in your local area.

 When can I sign up for health insurance?

 You can shop for coverage on the ACA Health Insurance Marketplace during Open Enrollement to find a plan that meets the requirements of the Affordable Care Act (ACA).
 Open Enrollment is November 1, 2021 through January 15, 2022.
 You can apply for Medicaid any time of the year.

 Please note that there are Special Enrollment Periods (SEP) that will allow you to purchase health insurance outside of the annual open enrollment period.